arpitbbhayani/articles/blogs/image-steganography.md

 Steganographic techniques consider file formats, compression methods, and picture semantics and exploit them to find redundancies and use them to conceal secret information.
 Steganographic techniques can be broadly classified into two: spatial domain and frequency domain and we take a deeper look into both.

 # Spatial Domain Techniques
-Spatial domain techniques embed the secret message/payload in the intensity of the pixels directly; which means they update the pixel data by either inserting or substituting bits or manipulating noise in the image.
+Spatial domain techniques embed the secret message/payload in the intensity of the pixels directly; which means they update the pixel data by either inserting or substituting bits.
 Lossless images are best suited for these techniques as compression would not alter the embedded data.
 These techniques have to be aware of the image format to make concealing information fool-proof.

 ## LSB Substitution
 This technique converts the secret message/payload into a bitstream and substitutes them into a least significant bit (the 8th bit) of some or all bytes inside an image.
 The alterations happen on the least significant bit which changes the intensity by +-1 which is extremely difficult for the human eye to detect.